castai/docs/docs/console-overview/console-overview.md

      - Specify a CAST shape for the node(s) - a virtual specification of a Virtual Machine computing unit.
      - Add multiple nodes at once (1-20).

-  2. View information about nodes, copy node ID for API management and delete nodes.
+  2. View information about nodes, copy node ID for API management, and delete nodes.

 ![](images/nodes.png)